 I am subletting my housing from another person, am I eligible?

 I’m a homeowner and need help paying my mortgage, can you help me with that type of assistance?

-I am in a rent-to-own agreement, am I eligible for assistance?
+I own a mobile home, am I eligible for assistance?

 If I’ve already received assistance, can I seek additional assistance?